jbh/dotfiles/README.md

 **dmenu_tizonia**

-If tizonia from this menu already exists, focus it.
-Otherwise, open a dmenu with manually defined playlists, and open the selected playlist in tizonia.
+If no instance of `st-tizonia` exists, present options for playlists and open the selected playlist in tizonia with a window class of `st-tizonia`.
+If `st-tizonia` already exists, present options to change playlist or focus `st-tizonia`.
+If `focus`, simply focus the window with class `st-tizonia`.
+If change, present options for playlists and open the selected playlist in tizonia with a window class of `st-tizonia`.

 **dmenu_configs**